Saving heart attack victims? Now there's an app for that | The Japan Times

 Yuuki Imaura, director-general of the Toshima Ward disaster prevention/crisis management division, rates the app highly.
 He added, however, that getting more people to enlist as users of the service will be key.

-Gensho added that he hopes to see citizen-driven pre-ambulance response take root ahead of the Tokyo 2020 Olympics.

 “Every day, 200 people die from heart attacks,” Gensho said.
 “It’s 18 times more than the number of fatalities from traffic accidents.
-If we work harder on early responses, these lives could be saved.
-As we brace for the Olympics, we will need to make it commonplace for citizens to do their bit to help.”
+If we work harder on early responses, these lives could be saved.”

 A Matter of Health covers current research, technology and policy issues relating to health in Japan.